stephanebruckert/JMines/README.md

 JMines
 ======

-Java version of the Minesweeper Flags MSN game
+Java version of the Minesweeper Flags MSN game.

+By Stéphane Bruckert & Donovan Charpin